wish628/MediaDownloader/README.md

 1. Install Inno Setup 6
 2. Run [create_installer.bat](create_installer.bat) to create the Windows installer

+## Android Version

+Media Downloader is also available for Android devices.
+You can build the Android APK using GitHub Actions without needing Linux locally.

+### Building the Android APK

+1. Fork this repository or push it to your own GitHub account
+2. GitHub Actions will automatically build the APK
+3. Download the APK from the Actions tab

+For detailed instructions, see [ANDROID_BUILD_INSTRUCTIONS.md](ANDROID_BUILD_INSTRUCTIONS.md).

+### Features on Android

+- Download videos and audio from supported platforms
+- Simple and intuitive touch interface
+- Download history tracking
+- Settings customization
+- Progress tracking with pause/resume support

+### Requirements

+- Android 5.0 (Lollipop) or higher
+- At least 100MB of free storage space
+- Internet connection for downloading media

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.